They may feel far off, boring, and chock full of jargon you can't get your head around, but trust us, they matter.

 On top of your State pension and your workplace pension you can also choose to pay into a private pension.
 Bear in mind; three pensions is a lot of pensions.
 However, it’s up to you and what kind of circumstances you’re in.

-This is an account that only you pay into (as opposed to a workplace pension, where your employer will also contribute), and so you need to do your market research to find the best deals out there.
+A private pension is an account that only you pay into (as opposed to a workplace pension, where your employer will also contribute), and so you need to do your market research to find the best deals out there.
 There are lots of comparison websites out there that make the job a little easier, or you can also go into a branch of your local bank or building society for some advice.

 Citizens Advice give a good run down of the different types of pension available to you.